-Live mealworms and wax worms are easily-digestible, with a high moisture content which is essential for fledglings who cannot leave the nest to drink.
+Live mealworms and wax worms are easily digestible with a high moisture content - essential for fledglings who cannot leave the nest to drink.
 Other sources of moisture for them include unripe seeds, earthworms and caterpillars, but there is growing evidence to show that the peak time for earthworms and caterpillars is possibly earlier than the peak fledgling explosion, so live mealworms and wax worms are a great option to bridge that gap.

 It has been proven that feeding live foods can have a significant positive effect on the number of chicks reared by their parents.

-They are also rich in essential protein (50.4%), very safe to feed due to their vegetarian diet (no spread of nasty diseases), and are much easier to store and use than you might think.
+Wax worms and mealworms are also rich in essential protein (50.4%), very safe to feed due to their vegetarian diet (no spread of nasty diseases), and much easier to store and use than you might think.

-Q. Which birds eat live mealworms?
+Q. Which birds eat live worms?

-Q. What are live mealworms?
+Q. What are mealworms?

 Q. Where do your live mealworms come from?

 A. Live mealworms are delivered by Royal Mail.
-They will arrive in a cardboard box and within the box will be either some plastic tubs, or larger quantities within a white polypropylene bag with a cable-tied top.
+They will arrive in a cardboard box, and within the box will be either some plastic tubs or larger quantities within a white polypropylene bag with a cable-tied top.
 Please don't worry if the plastic tubs don't have air holes punched in them - the lids are made of breathable material so the mealworms will be fine.

 Q. Do the mealworms smell?

 A. No!
 There is no smell given off by mealworms if they are kept in the correct conditions.
 There will be some bran or clean newspaper in with them when they arrive.
-For those that are in tubs, you need to do nothing.
+For those that are in tubs, you don't need to do anything.
 If you have bought a larger sack of them, we would suggest transferring them into a shallow, smooth-sided tray or tub.

-Q. How long will they last?
+Q. How long will the worms last?

 A. Being larvae, their longevity is dependent on the conditions and temperature they are stored at.
-The cooler they are the longer they will last.
+The cooler they are, the longer they will last.
 If you find that there is a lot of black poo appearing, the chances are it is too warm for them or they are too deep in their container.

 Q. If I order them today, when will I receive them?

 A. All live foods are sent by Royal Mail.
-They, therefore, take 3-5 working days and will arrive separately from the rest of your Really Wild Bird Food order (which should arrive next working day).
+They therefore take 3-5 working days and will arrive separately from the rest of your Really Wild Bird Food order (which should arrive next working day).
 Orders received before 12.00 on Monday to Thursday will be dispatched on the same day.
 Orders received on a Friday to Sunday will be dispatched on the following Monday.
-We are ultra careful around bank holidays (especially during the warm Summer months) - in case they get held up in a warm sorting office somewhere, speeding up their metamorphosis.
+We are ultra careful around bank holidays (especially during the warm summer months) in case they get held up in a warm sorting office somewhere, speeding up their metamorphosis.
 Please order a few days earlier around a bank holiday.

-Q. I would like to receive a regular weekly order, can you do this?
+Q. I would like to receive a regular weekly order - can you do this?

 Q. What sort of feeder should I offer live mealworms in?